github/freno-client/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/github/freno-client.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+This repository is open to [contributions](CONTRIBUTING.md).
+Contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License